-1. Foreword by Councillor Jonathan Price.
+1. Foreword by Councillor lan Fordham

-I am pleased to introduce Stafford Borough Council's Licensing Policy 2020-2025.
-This policy has been prepared in accordance with the Licensing Act 2003 and Guidance issued under Section 182 of the Act.
+I am pleased to introduce Stafford Borough Council's Licensing Policy 2025-2030.
+This Policy has been prepared in accordance with the Licensing Act 2003 and Guidance issued under Section 182 of the Act.

 The Policy sets out how the Council administers its licensing functions under the Act and how decisions will be made.
-The Policy will be subject to review and further consultation prior to any substantial changes.
+The Policy is valid for five years and will be subject to review and further consultation prior to any substantial changes.

-The general principles of the Policy focus on the Licensing Act's four licensing objectives namely:
+The Policy focuses on the Licensing Act's four objectives:

-- the prevention of crime and disorder,
+- prevention of crime and disorder,

 - ensuring public safety,

-- the prevention of public nuisance,
+- prevention of public nuisance,

-- the protection of children from harm.
+- protection of children from harm.

-Whilst promoting Public Health is not a specific licensing objective, the Council recognises that the Licensing function has a role to play in reducing the harms caused by excessive alcohol consumption.
-The Council, therefore, will seek to work with partners and operators wherever possible to achieve better local health outcomes.
+Whilst promoting public health is not a specific licensing objective, the Council is committed to adopting a Health in All Policies approach and recognises that the Licensing function has a role to play in reducing the harms caused by excessive alcohol consumption.
+The Council will work with partners and operators wherever possible to achieve better local health outcomes.

 We want to encourage businesses to come to our Borough.
-We want to give them clear advice and help so they know what their responsibilities are.
-We want to make sure that all businesses, new or established, maintain the standards required of them by law.
-In doing this we can help businesses flourish while protecting our residents and visitors to the Borough.
+We want to give them clear support and advice so they know what their responsibilities are.
+We want to make sure that all businesses, new and established, maintain the standards required of them by law.
+In doing this we can help businesses flourish while protecting our residents and visitors.